aliaksei-babuk/iot-sa-project/README.md

 ![image](https://github.com/aliaksei-babuk/iot-sa-project/blob/main/Docks/Flow%20Chart%20for%20the%20UC-4.png)

 Industrial acoustic monitoring applies real-time sound analytics to manufacturing and production environments.
 The main flow entails capturing machinery sound signatures, extracting spectral features, and detecting anomalies indicative of early equipment failure.
 Alerts are generated and stored for diagnostic use, providing maintenance teams with actionable insights.
 Potential exceptions include false alarms triggered by temporary operational variations (e.g., tool changes or non-critical vibrations) or failure to detect anomalies when background noise masks the acoustic patterns of interest.
 Despite these risks, the benefits are clear: plant operators reduce unplanned downtime, maintenance engineers improve efficiency through predictive scheduling, and management achieves cost savings and improved safety.
-The same framework also supports industrial compliance with health and safety regulations
+The same framework also supports industrial compliance with health and safety regulations.

 ### 1.2.5 Use Case 5: Environmental and Wildlife Monitoring
 | Field |	Description |